jazzsequence/launchcheck/README.md

 Once the Composer dependencies of `wp_launch_check` are installed (see the installation steps above), you can run the `launchcheck` command in this environment normally using `lando wp launchcheck`.
 (This is because the `wp_launch_check/vendor/autoload.php` file is included in the `wp-config.php` file.)
 To see a full list of commands, run `lando wp help launchcheck`.

 Some `launchcheck` commands can output their data in JSON syntax using the `--format=json` flag.
 If you have `jq` installed, you can pipe the output to `jq` to have the JSON pretty-printed, e.g. `lando wp launchcheck config --format=json | jq`.

+## A note about PHP 7.4
+Yes, this environment is running PHP 7.4.
+This is because the Behat tests break with PHP 8+.
+Getting the Behat tests to work with PHP 8+ would require development investment which is outside the scope of this project at this time.
+If you want to run the Behat tests, you will need to run them with PHP 7.4 for the forseeable future.